16 Best Lens for Event Photography: (2023 Guide & Reviews)

 Now, the lens has an excellent minimum focus distance.

-This is great if you want to get details of invitations, shoes, and watches without having a macro lens or getting some extension.
+This is great if you want to photograph details of invitations, shoes, and watches without using a macro lens or getting an extension.

 You can take pretty good macro pictures and then crop them in later.